 During any period of reserve forces service leave where the reserve forces pay is less than the pay that would have been paid had the member continued to be employed by the Scheme employer, the employee is not required to pay contributions under the A S B C contract.
 The contributions are deemed to have been paid.

-Final Pay and changes of contractual hours and contractual
+Final Pay and changes of contractual hours and weeks

 Employers are still required to provide the information detailed below to the L G P S administering authority: